-While rugby is a demanding sport, Ireland Men’s Sevens player Ian Fitzpatrick set himself another challenge last year; to gain a qualification in cybersecurity from National College of Ireland.
+While rugby is a demanding sport, Ireland Men’s Sevens player Ian Fitzpatrick set himself another challenge; to gain a qualification in cybersecurity from National College of Ireland.

-Ian has big goals in the sporting world as he currently competes with the national team in the World Rugby Sevens Series and is aiming to qualify for the Tokyo 2021 Olympic Games.
-However, when a shoulder injury meant that he couldn’t play for several months, Ian decided it was time to upskill as he realised that a rugby career doesn’t last forever.
-His research lead him to the Online Higher Diploma in Science in Computing (specialising in Cybersecurity) at NCI which is suitable for business graduates who do not have a technical background like Ian as it is designed to be a transition course for those interested in switching careers.
+Ian has big goals in the sporting world having competed with the national team in the World Rugby Sevens Series and having took part in the Tokyo 2020 Olympic Games.
+When a shoulder injury meant that he couldn’t play for several months in 2019, Ian decided it was time to upskill as he realised that a rugby career doesn’t last forever.
+His research lead him to the Higher Diploma in Science in Computing (specialising in Cybersecurity) at NCI which is suitable for business graduates who do not have a technical background like Ian as it is designed to be a transition course for those interested in switching careers.

-With results announced recently, Ian shared the good news that he achieved a First Class Honours.
-Read about his experience of the course, how he balanced studying with rugby and his advice for anyone considering furthering their education below.
+When results were announced, Ian shared the good news that he achieved a First Class Honours so we asked him to share his experience of the course, how he balanced studying with rugby and his advice for anyone considering furthering their education below.